mbucchia/OpenXR-Toolkit/troubleshooting.md

 - A good problem description.
 What were you trying to do?
 What did you expected to happen?
 What happened instead?
 - Include the application or game and its version, the make and model of VR device.
 - If possible, include the version of the OpenXR runtime and the make and model of GPU (if you are going to attach your log file, the information is included in it and may be omitted in the description).

+**There are templates providing fields to input all this information.
+Please use the templates.**.

 Please include the log file (see above how to retrieve it) **as an attachment**.